Kwan Tak-hing: Action style

 Kwan was originally a practitioner of the Opera Martial Arts of Masters Sun Pak/Cheng Hsin-pei and Len Yuen-hang and the White Crane and Hung Gar martial art of Fok Hung.
 Throughout his life he made friends with famous martial arts exponents and cross trained extensively.
 Training in Wong Fei-hung's style of Hung Gar came from Leung Wing-hang and Lau Jam, both students of the famous Lam Sai-wing.
 His weapons speciality included the use of the bullwhip and the pole.
 Kwan was also known for his skills in the lion dance and Chinese calligraphy.

 Legacy

 Although modern martial arts films often feature a lot of violence, at the end of The Magnificent Butcher, Kwan's Wong Fei-hung saves the main villain (played by Lee Hoi-san) from being killed by Butcher Wing (Sammo Hung).
 This reflected Wong Fei-hung's portrayal in the original films, wherein he would defeat the villain but then heal him.

 Kwan became so associated with the mature Wong Fei-hung that other filmmakers would only portray the character as a younger person, including Jackie Chan playing Wong as a young man in Drunken Master (1978), and Yuen Woo-ping depicting Wong as a child (played by actress Angie Tsang) in Iron Monkey (1993).
-When Jet Li portrayed Wong in the Once Upon a Time in China series, many Chinese audiences felt he was too young.
+When Jet Li portrayed Wong in the Once Upon a Time in China series, many Chinese viewers felt he was too young.